Tierran/Ironclaw2E-FoundryVTT-System/README.md

 Gifts that grant situational bonuses can be configured from the "Advanced Settings" tab.
 More on that below.
 Items that have weight can have their weight value set up as either a fractional value "1/8" or a decimal value "0.125", the system will detect the presence of a slash and treat the value accordingly.

-Gifts that give new vision modes can be toggled on and off by either a button on the sheet, or if the gift can't be used otherwise, by using it through a hotbar macro.
+Gifts that give extra senses or improve senses can be toggled on and off by either a button on the sheet or, if the gift can't be used otherwise (no exhaustion or associated gift dice), by using it through a hotbar macro.
 The default vision values (mode and range) for the actor's prototype token will be saved when applying a vision mode when no other one is enabled and restored when all vision modes are disabled.
+Not all extra senses are active.
+Some extra senses are passive or have passive components that are applied automatically if the actor has the gift.
+In cases where there are no active components, the sheet will have an icon beside the sense name and the gift will not have the "activate sense" button.

 #### Weapon-specific setups